EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ###  Catedral Basilica Menor de San Juan Bautista, Plaza de Armas

+When walking in old San Juan, we came across the cathedral.
+It is the Catholic cathedral for the Archdiocese of San Juan de Puerto Rico.
+It is one of the oldest buildings in San Juan and the oldest cathedral in the United States.
+It is also the second-oldest cathedral in the Americas.
+San Juan, then known as the City of Puerto Rico, was the first diocese of the New World, with Bishop Don Alonso Manso appointed in 1511.

+The original cathedral in what was the city of Puerto Rico (changed to San Juan Bautista in 1521) was constructed from wood in 1521.
+It was destroyed by a hurricane and the current church construction began in 1535 and was practically completed in 1802.
+In 1905 an upper portion to the facade was added.

 <div style="float: left; margin-right: 20px;">
     <img src="https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240113_211508747.MP.jpg?raw=true" alt="ponce" width="300">
 </div>